BeyzaCavusoglu/objectsharing/README.md

 *************
 Program Flow

-There will be three classes to implement.
+There will be three classes to implement:

 1-	Account:
 This class will implement a basic account object.
 There will be three member variables and they will be double values.
 The members are: balance, limit, debt.